SIPp/pysipp/README.md

 Other thoughts are that someone might one day write actual Python bindings to the internals of SIPp such that a pure Python DSL can be used instead of the silly default xml SIP-flow mini-language.
-If/when that happens, pysipp can serve as the front end interface.
+If/when that happens, pysipp can serve as a front end interface.

+## Advanced Usage
+Coming soon...